PolusAI/bfio/docs/source/index.rst

 =====================================

-The ``bfio`` utility is an easy to use, image input/output utility optimized to scalably read and write formats supported by `Bioformats <https://www.openmicroscopy.org/bio-formats/>`_ .
-Reading of data makes direct usage of BioFormats using JPype, giving ``bfio`` the ability to read any of the 150+ formats supported by BioFormats.
+The ``bfio`` utility is an easy to use, image input/output utility optimized to scalably read and write OME TIFF and OME Zarr images as well as all formats supported by `Bioformats <https://www.openmicroscopy.org/bio-formats/>`_ .
+Reading of data makes direct usage of BioFormats (when using the `bioformats` install option) using JPype, giving ``bfio`` the ability to read any of the 150+ formats supported by BioFormats.

 For file outputs, only two file formats are supported: tiled OME TIFF, and OME Zarr.
 These two file formats are supported because they are scalable, permitting